-- Turn on the computer and press the Esc key repeatedly until you get t the Startup menu.
+- Turn on the laptop/computer and press the ESC key repeatedly until you get t the Startup menu.
 Once you get there, press F2 to enter the System Diagnostics menu.
 Note: These steps might differ for your specific manufacturer, please refer to your system’s manual to know how to access System Diagnostics menu.

 - Wait until the utility checks the major components for any issues.
 Keep in mind that the process can take over half an hour.